 It is well, with my soul, It is well, with my soul, It is well, it is well, with my soul.”

-I’ve experienced moments of that settling grace, but must confess I often cannot articulate it as much as I don’t thoroughly grasp why God tolerates the presence of the “terrible.”
+I’ve experienced moments of that settling grace, but have to confess that I usually can’t articulate it and I will never understand why God tolerates the presence of the “terrible.”

 This is this world, filled with the beautiful AND the terrible…

 And I simply can’t think of anything more timely than for us to stop trying to explain tragedy and begin to pray for the same holy invasion in the lives of our neighbors who are suffering that prompted Spafford’s words: “It is well.”